schmidti159/blog.ad-schmidt.de/content/blog/2021_04_github_webhooks_with_flask.md

         return 'signature verification failed'

 def verifySignature():
+    signature = "sha256="+hmac.new(
+            bytes(API_SECRET , 'utf-8'),
-    signature = "sha256="+hmac.new(bytes(API_SECRET , 'utf-8'), msg = request.data, digestmod = hashlib.sha256).hexdigest().lower()
+            msg = request.data,
+            digestmod = hashlib.sha256
+        ).hexdigest().lower()
     return hmac.compare_digest(signature, request.headers['X-Hub-Signature-256'])
 ```

 ### `hmac.compare_digest`
 Why use such a weird function to compare strings?

 A normal string compare seeks to be efficient.
-This means, that strings that differ in the first characters will result in faster (negative) comparison result.
+This means, that strings that differ in the first characters will result in a faster (negative) comparison result.

-In a security sensitive area, like comparing signatures this is bad as these timing differences can be used to send an message with the correct signature without knowing the secret.
+In a security sensitive area, like comparing signatures, this is bad as these timing differences can be used to send a message with the correct signature without knowing the secret.

 The attacker can send a random signature and measure how long the server takes to respond.
 He then changes the first character.
 When the server takes longer to respond, the character is probably correct and the attacker can try changing the second character until he has the correct signature.

-For a signature with a length of $n$ with $m$ possible characters this attack only needs $n \cdot m$ tries instead of needing to brute force all possible $n^m$ combinations.
+For a signature with a length of $n$ characters with $m$ possible characters this attack only needs $n \cdot m$ tries instead of needing to brute force all possible $m^n$ combinations.

 ### `from secrets import API_SECRET`
 **Never commit your secrets!**
 In this case the secret is stored in [secrets.py](https://github.com/schmidti159/api.ad-schmidt.de/blob/main/secrets.py.template).
-This file is also added in the [.gitignore](https://github.com/schmidti159/api.ad-schmidt.de/blob/main/.gitignore#L5), so I also never accidentally add it.
+This file is also added to the [.gitignore](https://github.com/schmidti159/api.ad-schmidt.de/blob/main/.gitignore#L5), so I also never accidentally add it.

-Secrets are better kept in keystore like [KeePassXC](https://keepassxc.org/).
+Secrets are better kept in an encrypted keystore like [KeePassXC](https://keepassxc.org/).

 ## Debugging
 This is probably the most important part, if you plan to write this kind of app yourself.